saurabhdaware/blep/README.md

 # Blep Language 🐶

+*Note: I will not be maintaining this project.
+I made it only to learn about ASTs and thought I can open-source this code so that people can see the code.
+If you find something that I've implemented in wrong or not ideal way, feel free to send PR but there won't be any new additions to this language*

 A simple programming language where you define variables with `boop` keyword and print them with `bark` keyword.
 Compiler built in JavaScript.

 ```